QSpec: Speculative Decoding with Complementary Quantization Schemes: Introduction

+To answer the above question, we draw inspiration from speculative decoding ~\citep{leviathan2023fastinferencetransformersspeculative, googlespec}, which combines rapid drafting of a small model with high-fidelity verification from a larger model to boost throughput without sacrificing output quality.
+We propose a novel paradigm called \sys{}, which employs complementary mixed-precision quantization execution to deliver \textbf{flawless acceleration} for high precision quantization. (\textit{i.e.}, \textbf{efficiency improvements} that preserve the fidelity and memory overhead of high-precision quantization).

+Our key insight is that a single weight-quantized model can losslessly toggle between two parallel activation modes: a fast, low-precision mode for drafting (\textit{e.g.}, W4A4) and a high-precision mode for verification (\textit{e.g.}, W4A16).
+As validated in Sec.~\ref{sec:salient_token}, the token generation with different modes is highly similar.
+This allows us to adopt a lightweight `draft-verify' scheme, as shown in Figure~\ref{fig:qspec_design}, where tokens drafted with W4A4 are selectively accepted by W4A16 with negligible switching costs.
+Unlike traditional speculative decoding that requires a draft model, \sys{} shares weights and KV cache across activation modes, achieving zero extra memory overhead.

-We evaluate the generation quality and end-to-end serving throughput of \sys{} against W4A4 and W4A16 schemes across multiple datasets, model sizes, quantization methods, and batch sizes.
-Empirically, \sys{} preserves memory consumption and generation quality compared to W4A16, while offering a high acceptance rate and up to $1.80\times$ higher token generation throughput, thereby mitigating the efficiency-efficacy trade-off of existing quantization methods.
-Notably, for multi-step reasoning tasks such as MATH~\citep{MATH}, \sys{} fully compensates for an up to 51.11\% decline in generation quality observed with existing W4A4 methods.
-Furthermore, \sys{} provides plug-and-play compatibility without any training requirements, and can be seamlessly applied to any existing models, delivering superior performance with minimal effort.
+We evaluate \sys{} on a range of model sizes, quantization methods, and batch sizes.
+Compared to W4A16, \sys{} offers up to $1.64\times$ higher token generation throughput while preserving fidelity. \textbf{It also effectively compensates for up to 51.11\% quality loss observed in W4A4 on challenging multi-step reasoning tasks such as MATH~\citep{MATH}.} Furthermore, \sys{} requires no training and can be directly integrated into existing inference pipelines.